davedawson/scrtchpd-lite/README.md

-# scrtchpdLite
+# scrtchpdLite | 10k Apart Entry

 A super lightweight version of [scrtchpd](http://scrtchpd.com).
-You can see this special 10k Apart version live at [lite.scrtchpd.com](lite.scrtchpd.com).
+You can see this special [10k Apart](https://a-k-apart.com/) version live at [lite.scrtchpd.com](lite.scrtchpd.com).

 scrtchpdLite a one page notepad app.
 As you type, your notes are saved in your browser using `localStorage`.
 After the initial functionality was built, I had a few `kb` to spare, so I added a few features:

 - **Type Size:** Using the + or - buttons, users can enlarge or shrink the text size of a note.
-This choice is saved in the app as well.
+This choice is saved in the app.
 - **Type Style:** Users can select either a sans-serif or serif typeface to use in the app.
-This choice is saved in the app as well.
+This choice is also saved in the app.
 - **Details:** As the user types, the app counts the number of words and characters in the note.
 - **Clear Note Pad:** Why use the keyboard to delete your notes when you can use a button?

-#### A few things to consider:
+#### A few things I considered:

 ### Performance

 All assets have been minimized, and use the least amount of code possible to accomplish the goal.
 A few notes:
 - The icons are minimized, inline `SVG` elements.
+- Class and ID names have been minimized to single characters.
 - All animations are based in `CSS`.

 ### Size